yuan-phd/movie_chatbot/README.md

-# 🎬 Locarno Pardo d'Oro Expert
+# 🎬 Chatbot for Movie Search

 An intelligent RAG (Retrieval-Augmented Generation) assistant specializing in the history of the **Locarno Film Festival's Golden Leopard** winners.